rianadon/timer-bar-card/README.md

 </td></tr></table>

 The card is also well tested.
-There's [19 tests](https://github.com/rianadon/timer-bar-card/tree/main/test), and they've helped me catch a few bugs already. 🐞
+There are [23 tests](https://github.com/rianadon/timer-bar-card/tree/main/test), and they've helped me catch a few bugs already. 🐞

 **You may also be interested in these other related but unaffiliated cards:**
 - @Gluwc's [Bar Card](https://github.com/custom-cards/bar-card) for numerical quantities or percentages